 Set Up Kerberos Authentication

-Kerberos is a computer network authentication protocol that uses tickets to allow nodes that communicate over a non-secure network to prove their identity to one another in a secure manner.
+Kerberos is a computer network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.

-- Enter a Profile Name, such as GP-User-Auth.
+- Click Add and enter a Profile Name, such as GP-User-Auth.

 - If this profile is for a firewall with multiple virtual systems capability, select a virtual system or Shared as the Location where the profile is available.